vlothec/TRASH/README.md

 ## Higher Order Repeat (HOR) analysis
 TRASH is able to calculate HORs defined as multi-monomer repeat duplications.
 It does not try to create a 1-dimentional description of repeat monomers, but uses a 2-dimentional matrix of identity between repeats to find instances of consecutive rows of high similarity. --minhor and --maxdiv control how many repeats constitute a HOR and what is the maximum divergence score between repeats for them to be part of a HOR.

+--horclass needs to be specified for the module to work. --horonly can be used when the repeats are already identified and only the HOR identification is required, but the arguments of the initial repeat identification run need to be provided in the command.

 TRASH will also calculate the sum of the lengths of all HORs each repeat is a part of and report it in the repeats table under "repetitiveness" column.